SES logo

 5. Tell Your Story

 In a family, there are many memories — both good and not-so-good.
 Get ideas for creating your story with everything that has happened in your family.
-It’s your red thread.
+It’s your connecting thread.

 6. Learn to Say Yes and No